 There are plenty of live poker options for players to choose from in the state of Pennsylvania.
 There are more than 10 properties that offer a variety of cash games as well as a full slate of tournaments.

-Hollywood Casino at Penn National – A full offering of cash games and tournaments in a 17-table room.
+- Hollywood Casino at Penn National – A full offering of cash games and tournaments in a 17-table room.

-The Meadows Racetrack & Casino – A 16-table poker room with cash games and twice daily tournaments.
+- The Meadows Racetrack & Casino – A 16-table poker room with cash games and twice-daily tournaments.

-Mohegan Sun Pocono – The room provides 18 tables worth of cash games and daily tournaments.
+- Mohegan Sun Pocono – The room provides 18 tables worth of cash games and daily tournaments.

-Mount Airy Casino – One of the smaller rooms with nine total tables.
+- Mount Airy Casino – One of the smaller rooms with nine total tables.

-Rivers Casino-Pittsburgh – One of the larger rooms in the state with 30 tables of action.
+- Rivers Casino-Pittsburgh – One of the larger rooms in the state with 30 tables of action.

-Sands Casino – A large 30 table poker room.
+- Sands Casino – A large 30-table poker room.

-SugarHouse Casino – The 28 table room is home to Poker Night In America.
+- SugarHouse Casino – The 28-table room is home to Poker Night In America.

-Pennsylvania Online Poker FAQ’s
+PA Online Poker FAQ’s

 Is online poker legal in Pennsylvania?

-Which online poker sites will be running in PA?
+Which sites will be running in PA?

 What payment methods will be available?

-It is in the best interest of every online poker operator to make every available deposit and withdrawal method available to their customers.
+It is in the best interest of every operator to make every available deposit and withdrawal method available to their customers.
 Standard deposit options include credit cards, e-wallets and, in some cases, even wire transfers.